Canary wharf flats and offices

 Types of property investment

 Property investment can be in many forms, from buying a house to live in, let out or use as a furnished holiday home for extra income.
-Ensuring tax is minimised for each can be very different.
+Ensuring tax is minimised for each scenario can be very different.

 1. Buy-to-let